 Problems at Turkish border control

-The Soil Law in Turkey sets clear rules for Iranian travelers, allowing them to stay in the country without a visa for up to 90 days within a 180-day period.
+The Soil Law in Turkey sets clear rules for travelers, allowing them to stay in the country without a visa for up to 90 days within a 180-day period.
 Overstaying leads to fines and temporary entry bans.
 It’s essential for travelers to monitor their stay duration, calculate potential fines if overstaying, and make timely payments to avoid legal issues.
-For detailed guidance, travelers are encouraged to consult with legal advisors or contact agencies like Esta Property, which specializes in immigration and travel-related assistance in Turkey.
+For detailed guidance, travelers are encouraged to consult with legal advisors or contact agencies like Ista Property, which specializes in real estate, immigration, and travel-related assistance in Turkey.